Matter traveling through a wormhole: Equations

 and the Hamiltonian and momentum constraint equations,

 \end{widetext} where

 and $S = S\indices{^r_r} + 2 S\indices{^\theta_\theta}$ depend on the energy-momentum tensor and parametrize the matter sector.

-Ellis--Bronnikov--Morris--Thorne wormholes are constructed with a massless real ghost scalar field.
+Ellis-Bronnikov-Morris-Thorne wormholes are constructed with a massless real ghost scalar field.
 As mentioned in the Introduction, ``ghost" means that the kinetic energy has the opposite sign compared to the kinetic energy of a ``regular" scalar field.
 Since we are interested in sending a regular field through the wormhole, we will include both ghost and regular scalar fields.
 The Lagrangian for our matter sector is then

 $\phi$ is the ghost field that forms the wormhole and $\chi$ is the regular field and thus

 We minimally couple the Lagrangian to gravity through $\mathcal{L} \rightarrow \sqrt{-\det(g_{\mu\nu})} \, \mathcal{L}$, from which the equations of motion and energy-momentum tensor follow straightforwardly.
 To write the equations of motion, we define the auxiliary fields